PAKaeser/SoCon_Assignments/README.md

-# HS25_SoCo-group_032
+# HS25_SoCo-group
-This is the repository of the SoCo group number 32.
+This is the repository of the SoCo group.
 ## Assignment 1
 The Assignment 1 has its own [README.md](./HS25_SoCo-group_032-a1/README.md) \
 [Folder Assignment 1](./HS25_SoCo-group_032-a1/)